-Following the announcement that everyone in the UK should avoid “non-essential” travel and contact with others to curb coronavirus we have taken the difficult decision to postpone all our supported dementia holidays and face-to-face training events throughout April, May and June.
+Following the announcement that everyone in the UK should avoid “non-essential” travel and contact with others to curb coronavirus we have taken the difficult decision to postpone all our supported dementia holidays and face-to-face training events throughout until the end of August 2020.

 We will be contacting affected people on an individual basis to discuss alternatives, including the option to join a different holiday or organise a new delivery date for training.In order to combat isolation we would like to continue to support people living with dementia and their family and friends as much as possible.

 We will be holding regular online ‘Dementia Support Sessions’, which are completely free.
 You will receive hints and tips and also have a chance to chat with our trained professionals.
 Find out more here.

 Please bear with us at this busy time as we work to contact you as soon as possible.
 The office phone may not be answered as quickly as usual, you may find it quicker to email us firstname.lastname@example.org